Enferlain/model-benchmark/README.md

 1. Detects the exact missing indices
 2. Regenerates only those with the correct seed
 3. Won't duplicate existing images

 ---

+## Key Features

+- **Stable Model Identification**: Uses Blake3 content hashing to identify models reliably, even if filenames change.
+- **Visual Dashboard**:
+  - **Identity Colors**: Models are assigned a unique, deterministic color based on their hash.
+  - **Linked Selection**: Clicking a dot in the scatter plot highlights the model in the table (and vice-versa).
+- **Prompt Manager**: Full control over your benchmark dataset.
+- **Gallery**: Filter by Prompt, Seed, and Model to analyze results.

+---